Seven ways to create wanderlust in your travel photography

 In travel photography, editing style comes down to personal taste, but all RAW files will benefit from some subtle adjustments in post-production.
 “High contrast and sharpening lead to a more ‘Nat Geo‘ feel and perform well with nature and landscape photography lovers,” the 500px team says.

-Keep an eye on the white balance; by adjusting your color temperature, you can transform the mood from and nostalgic to cool and futuristic.
+Keep an eye on the balance; by adjusting your color temperature, you can transform the mood from warm and nostalgic to and futuristic.
 In general, we recommend using a light touch to keep your colors natural and true to life.
 Often, the best editing looks like no editing at all.

 Not on 500px yet?
 Sign up here to explore more impactful photography.